LoveStartLearnBuildTokensResourcesConverseBlog

 We must build principled systems which cultivate our ability to make optimal collective choices.

 That said, we no longer operate in a version of the internet where rough consensus about a single way forward is even possible, let alone desirable.
-We need to embrace the generative chaos and use economic code which establishes consensus to fund as many different approaches as is appropriate, without treating humans as exceptions to be handled.
+We can choose to embrace the generative chaos and use economic code which establishes consensus to fund as many different approaches as is appropriate, without treating humans as exceptions to be handled.

 Don't be a reformer.
 Build systems that help people govern themselves, and then - the most radical choice of all - let them actually do so.